gighive/gighive/docs/index.md

 ### Requirements
 1. Control Machine: Tested on Ubuntu 24.10 and 22.04, so the requirements are **any flavor of that version or Pop-OS, installed on bare metal.**
-2. Target Machine: Your choice of virtualbox, Azure or bare metal deployment targets for the vm and containerized environment.
+2. Target Machine: Your choice of virtualbox or Azure deployment targets for the vm and containerized environment.
 These are shown in this <a href="images/architecture.png">architecture diagram</a>.

 ### What comes with Gighive?